 “Galveston, oh Galveston.
 I can hear your sea winds blowing…” as the words of Glen Campbell’s song goes… “on the beach where we used to roam.”

 And the beach has been tied totally to Galveston’s history.
-You may not know this but Galveston is an island, actually a barrier island, about 45 miles southeast of Houston, TX.
+You may not know this but Galveston is an island.
+It’s actually a barrier island, about 45 miles southeast of Houston, TX.

 Galveston Island History

-In 1528, the Spanish explorer Cabeza de Vaca was shipwrecked on the Island and lived among the Indians for several years as a medicine man and slave.
-In the late 1600’s, the French explorer Robert Cavelier La Salle claimed this area for King Louis.
-However, the island was named for Bernardo de Galvez, a Spanish colonial governor and general.
-Galvez sent Jose de Evia to chart the Gulf of Mexico from the Texas coast to New Orleans, and on July 23, 1786, de Evia named the waters Galveston Bay.
+In 1528, the Spanish explorer Cabeza de Vaca was shipwrecked on the Island.
+He lived among the Indians for several years as a medicine man and slave.
+In the late 1600s, the French explorer Robert Cavelier La Salle claimed this area for King Louis.
+However, the island was named for Bernardo de Galvez, a Spanish colonial governor, and general.
+Galvez sent Jose de Evia to chart the Gulf of Mexico from the Texas coast to New Orleans.
+On July 23, 1786, de Evia named the waters Galveston Bay.
 Later, the island and city took the same name.
 Bernardo de Galvez died the same year, never setting foot on his namesake island.

 But everything changed on September 8, 1900.
 Back then hurricanes had no names but this one was so bad it was dubbed “The Great Storm.”
 Most estimates put the deaths at 6,000 and some say there were another 6,000 people who went missing.
 Over 1/3rd of the city’s population was wiped out by that tragedy.
 The problem was the next spring, 1901 the first gusher came in at Spindletop, not far from the island.
 But since the city was so devastated from the hurricane, the money went to Houston, since people deemed that area safer in hurricanes.
 Consequently, Galveston never again attained the glory it had before the hurricane.

-In the 1920’s, Galveston found a new source of income.
-There had always been prostitution and gambling due to all the sailors stationed there, but with Prohibition, bootlegging was added to the list.
-Eventually 2 brothers, the Maceo’s, took control.
-In the swinging 40’s & 50’s, the Balinese Room was legendary along the Gulf Coast.
-Some of the famous performers were Tony Bennett, Peggy Lee, Sophie Tucker, the Marx Brothers, Guy Lombardo, Harry James, Mel Torme and so many others.
-Frank Sinatra sang there in 1950 (he was in decline at the time & didn’t get back on top until his role in From here To Eternity got him an Oscar nod) and he asked for his meals to be included as part of his pay.
+In the 1920s, Galveston found a new source of income.
+There had always been prostitution and gambling due to all the sailors stationed there.
+With Prohibition, bootlegging was added to the list.
+Eventually, 2 brothers, the Maceo’s, took control.
+In the swinging ’40s & ’50s, the Balinese Room was legendary along the Gulf Coast.
+Some of the famous performers were Tony Bennett, Peggy Lee, Sophie Tucker, the Marx Brothers, Guy Lombardo, Harry James, Mel Torme, and so many others.
+Frank Sinatra sang there in 1950 (he was in decline at the time & didn’t get back on top until his role in From Here To Eternity got him an Oscar nod) and he asked for his meals to be included as part of his pay.

-The Texas Rangers tried to raid the place several times, but a call was always placed to Maceo and by the time they walked the long pier, the gaming tables had been converted to backgammon and the slot machines folded into the walls.
+The Texas Rangers tried to raid the place several times, but a call was always placed to Maceo.
+By the time they walked the long pier, the gaming tables had been converted to backgammon and the slot machines folded into the walls.
 The chips were stashed in the kitchen and one suitcase full was inadvertently roasted in the oven once.
 One time the sheriff was asked why he didn’t close the place down.
 He replied, “Shucks, I am not a member so I can’t get in.”
-In the late 1950’s, after the brothers died, someone in a boat under the pier saw the machines folded into the walls and after reporting this to the law, the Texas Rangers were able to close gambling down then.
+In the late 1950s, after the brothers died, someone in a boat under the pier saw the machines folded into the walls.
+After reporting this to the law, the Texas Rangers were able to close gambling down then.

 There are so many things to do on the island.
 There are several Victorian homes and churches you can tour.
 Climb aboard the tall sailing ship The Elissa, check out the Galveston Railroad Museum, or take in the movie, The Great Storm, at the Texas Seaport Museum.
 The downtown area (which many people don’t realize is there because they only go to the beaches and seawall area) is known as the Strand.
 It was once called “the Wall Street of the South” and has many wonderful Victorian buildings that have been converted into shops and restaurants and is a fun place to explore.
 This area is the heart of Mardi Gras in the spring as well as the Christmas festival, “Dickens on the Strand.”

-Naturally the biggest attraction is the sandy beaches but besides that you can gorge yourself on freshly caught seafood, especially shrimp, at a number of restaurants all over the island.
+Naturally, the biggest attraction is the sandy beaches.
+Besides that, you can gorge yourself on freshly caught seafood, especially shrimp, at a number of restaurants all over the island.

-Tragedy struck once again September 13, 2008, as Hurricane Ike made landfall on the east end of Galveston Island, leaving behind the damage of 100 mph winds and a storm surge estimated between 17 and 20 feet.
+Tragedy struck once again September 13, 2008, as Hurricane Ike made landfall on the east end of Galveston Island.
+It left behind the damage of 100 mph winds and a storm surge estimated between 17 and 20 feet.
 Today the Island continues its journey of recovery and rediscovery since the hurricane.

-I am not sure what it is about this island but it constantly calls to me.
-I try and visit at least once a year.
-I used to live there awhile back and maybe I will be able to again sometime.
-Hopefully the sea breeze will call you to this wonderful romantic Victorian Island.
+I am not sure what it is about this island but it constantly calls to me, so I try and visit at least once a year.
+I used to live there a while back and maybe I will be able to again sometime.
+Hopefully, the sea breeze will call you to this wonderful romantic Victorian Island.